 Rachel

 To Lewis sure sounds good.
-If u want look me up on Facebook Gary Blankenship it says I live in East Los Angeles then send me a message or friend request and I’ll message you my number.
+If you want look me up on Facebook Gary Blankenship it says I live in East Los Angeles then send me a message or friend request and I’ll message you my number.

 Producers do not specify individual owner net mineral acreage on recorded memorandums or paid up leases.
 In the recorded memorandum they are describing the whole lease premises.
 This is standard, and not shady by any means.